 HRC, the Service, and the Department discussed NSO management and monitoring considering this change in status and agreed to an HCP minor modification regarding THP surveys and HCP adaptive management.
-HRC agreed to conduct an occupancy and probability of detection analysis of our NSO survey data from 2003 - 2014 to achieve a better understanding of how many day and/or nighttime surveys are necessary to detect spotted owls, considering the presence of barred owls in the region.
-The analysis was completed prior to the 2015 survey season, and will be revisited every five years, or as needed.
+HRC agreed to conduct an occupancy and probability of detection analysis of our NSO survey data from 2003 - 2014 to achieve a better understanding of how many daytime and/or nighttime surveys are necessary to detect spotted owls, considering the presence of barred owls in the region.
+The analysis was completed prior to the 2015 survey season and can be revisited every five years if needed.